Thierry-Dumont/RKkit/README.md

  # Using the code #

 * First, you must define a Runge--Kutta method.
-To do this you must write a (simple) python class: have a look at one of the "*.sage" files in methods/
+To do this you must write a (simple) python _class_: have a look at one of the "*.sage" files in methods/.

 This class must derive from "RungeKutta" and  include a contructor.